thekingmtg/freewpc/machine/dm/dm.md

 # font_mono5
 # font_mono9
 # font_num5x7
 # font_lucida9		---good only for very short words
 # font_tinynum
 # font_var5			---small text messages
 # font_fixed6 		---standups and standup frenzy
 # font_fixed10 		---fortress MB
 # font_cu17			---good for large single letters only
-# font_term6     	---car crash and car chase and many smaller lines
+# font_term6     	---car crash and car chase freeze  and many smaller lines
 # font_times8		---capture simon
 # font_bitmap8
 #
 # The number at the end doesn't correspond to their point size like you would think.
 # The best thing to do is look at the actual font in the development menu
 # Here are others that are available - from the fonts directory

-#pcsenior:			---good only for very short words
 #lithograph:	---EXPLODE, amode title, ball save, shoot reminder
-#times10:
+#v5prc:			---prison break
 #steel:			---ACMAG

+#pcsenior:		---good only for very short words
 #addlg:			---good only for very short words
-#Adore64:		---freeze  ---remember to drop the cap A when using this in your code
+#Adore64:		---good only for very short words, remember to drop the cap A when using this in your code
+#ffextra:		---these are not letters, but symbols, like wingdings
+#times10:
 #arcadepi:
 #micron55:
 #pixchicago: